Abdelmanemm/Image_arabic_description/README.md

 3. Listen to the Arabic audio of the caption.
 4. Choose a suggested question or input your own.
 5. Receive the answer in Arabic.

+## Notebook

+A Jupyter notebook is provided for experimenting with the pipeline and understanding each step of the process in detail.
+You can find it [here](notebook.ipynb).

 ## Technologies Used